Quote card for The Difference Between a Story and a Task.

 The Difference Between a Story and a Task

-What’s the difference between a user story and a task?
+Understanding that not everything needs to be a user story starts with knowing the difference between a user story and a task.

 I’d been using the two terms, “user story” and “task” in my classes for years, and they seemed pretty distinct in my head.
 User stories were on the product backlog and tasks were identified during sprint planning and became part of the sprint backlog.